-Since our last post the van’s come along leaps and bounds, plus Naomi passed her driving test so we can actually take it out.
+Since my last post the van’s come along leaps and bounds, plus Naomi passed her driving test so we can actually take it out.
 It probably would have been sensible to be able to drive before we bought it, but we do love adventures.

 The bed’s in, the counter’s up (after violently falling over as we drove round the first corner because we forgot to attach it to the floor), and we’ve cut a couple of new holes in the roof, which surprisingly haven’t leaked yet.
 The electric fan even works!
 (Not that we’ve got a leisure battery to run it).